amagallo/TinyCompiler/README.md

-# Tiny Compiler & P-Code Virtual Machine
+# Tiny Compiler & Virtual Machine

 This project implements a full **compiler toolchain** for **Tiny**, a procedural programming language, together with a custom **stack-based virtual machine (P-code machine)** for program execution.
 The project demonstrates both compiler construction techniques and low-level systems programming for stack-based virtual machines.